-When we started selling the Valco headphones in Finland.
-Everyone thought we were bonkers.
-There were dozens, if not hundreds of manufacturers at it, several megacorporations too, so how could a tiny Finnish workshop dream of bringing anything new to this table?
+When we started selling the wireless Valco ANC headphones in Finland everyone thought we were bonkers.
+There were dozens, if not hundreds of headphone manufacturers at it, several megacorporations too, so how could a tiny Finnish workshop dream of bringing anything new to this table?

-What makes Valco ANC headphones special, is how we combined the best available components, added a touch of Finnish design and had Kesthouse, a famous Finnish mastering studio with over 20 years of experience to perfect the sound quality.
+What makes Valco ANC headphones special, is how we combined the best available wireless and noise cancelling headphone components, added a touch of Finnish design and had Kesthouse, a famous Finnish mastering studio with over 20 years of experience to perfect the sound quality.

 And all this for half the price of similar brand headphones.
-We dare to say, that Valco headphones offer you an unmatched bargain for your money along with a listening experience second to none in the wireless ANC headphones class.
+We dare to say, that Valco wireless headphones offer you an unmatched bargain for your money along with a listening experience second to none in the wireless noise cancelling headphones class.

 Active Noise Cancellation

 Analog Devices, Inc. (ADI) ANC chipset with four microphones effectively filters low-frequency background noise for example, in an airplane, old diesel Mercedes or train.
-ANC probably won’t be so effective with high-frequency sounds, such as screaming children or a nagging spouse.
+Noise cancelling probably won’t be so effective with high-frequency sounds, such as screaming children or a nagging spouse.

 Audio Bin Suparman sound quality